shrinidhijoshii/YT-reactClone/Discussions.md

        - with debouncing if we implement suggestions then , 3x1000 = 3000 api calls (high performant as less api calls)

+Machine coding Tips

-1.when interviwer asks to build any web app
+1.When interviwer asks to build any web app
 - do not start coding
 - ask these questions for requirement clarification
   - discuss about features you are planning to build